NAME

 Use Granular Credentials

-Consider the APIs that you are calling with these credentials.
-If all you need to do is access a bucket or a key within a bucket, use credentials that ONLY allow access to that bucket.
-IAM permissions can be quite specific regarding what and from where credentials can be used to access resources.
+Consider the APIs you are calling.
+If all you need is access to a single S3 bucket, use credentials scoped to that bucket only.
+IAM permissions can be quite specific about what resources credentials can access and from where.

 INCOMPATIBILITIES